Dane Elkins: 2018

-In January 2018, the California-Nevada State Racquetball Association (CSRA) held a highly unusual State Juniors Championship featuring $1200 in prize money for the 18-and-younger singles’ divisions to entice the top CA Juniors to play since most are professionals and few play it.
+In January 2018, the California-Nevada State Racquetball Association (CSRA) held a highly unusual State Juniors Championship featuring $1200 in prize money for the 18-and-younger singles' divisions to entice the top CA Juniors to play since most are professionals and few play it.
 The highly regarded non-profit organization Reaching Your Dream Foundation (RYD) and Michael Lippitt funded the prize money for the event.
 Dane competed against 5 top USA National Team Members including partner Ricky Diaz, Julian Singh, Krish and Salil Thakur, and Antonio Rojas.
 Dane won the $500 first-place 18-and-younger prize.
 [This is one of many CA State Jr. titles for Dane, including one a few years earlier when he broke his right hand and won the CA State championships as a lefty even though he is not ambidextrous.]

 In June 2018, Dane had his best showing ever at the Junior Olympics winning the 18-and-under Gold Doubles (top divisions) with Ricardo Diaz in their final season together as juniors.
 Dane also won Gold Mixed 18-and-under doubles with first-time participant Taylor Shaw.
-Dane lost in the finals of the boys’ gold 18-and-under singles to partner Ricardo Diaz and thus qualified for the USA team in singles and doubles.
+Dane lost in the finals of the boys' gold 18-and-under singles to partner Ricardo Diaz and thus qualified for the USA team in singles and doubles.

-At the World Junior Championships held in San Luis Potosi, Mexico, Dane lost a tiebreaker to the number-1 seed from Bolivia and finished 3d place in doubles with Ricardo Diaz; Dane also made the quarters in singles.
+At the World Junior Championships held in San Luis Potosí, Mexico, Dane lost a tiebreaker to the number-1 seed from Bolivia and finished 3d place in doubles with Ricardo Diaz; Dane also made the quarters in singles.
 Team USA took a bronze at Jr. Worlds.

 2019

-In January 2019, at a tier-1 IRT pro stop held in Canoga Park, California, in Open Divisions’ play, Dane beat Justus Benson, a player seeded #3 on the World Racquetball Tour (WRT) pro tour event.
+In January 2019, at a tier-1 IRT pro stop held in Canoga Park, California, in Open Divisions' play, Dane beat Justus Benson, a player seeded #3 on the World Racquetball Tour (WRT) pro tour event.